aztemi/wc-solana-pay/README.md

 - Solana Pay smart button integrated with the Checkout page for express checkout without redirect.
 - Supports payments via QR Code scan and connection to browser wallets.
 - Fast transactions handling and direct payments into the Solana wallet address that you configure.
-- Supports payments in SOL, USDC, and USDT.
+- Supports payments in SOL, USDT, USDC, EURC and EUROe.
 More tokens can easily be added through configuration.
 - Customizable settings under WooCommerce Payment page.

 ## How to build